Ferry from Holyhead to Dublin

 Can I take my pet on the ferry?

-Important: certain dog breeds are not permitted to travel, as they are banned in the UK.
+Important: certain dog breeds are banned in the UK and thus not not permitted to travel.
 These include XL Bullies, Pit Bull Terriers (including American Pit Bull Terriers), Japanese Tosa, Dogo Argentino, and Fila Brasileiro.
 Bandogs and Boerboels are allowed to travel, but must remain in your vehicle at all times at the port and during the trip.

 Useful tips for your ferry trip to Dublin from Holyhead